Artin Approximation: Classical Artin Approximation

-\part{Classical Artin Approximation}
+\section{Classical Artin Approximation}

 In this part we review the main results concerning the Artin Approximation Property.
-We give four results that are the most characteristic in the story: the classical Artin Approximation Theorem in the analytic case, its generalization by A. P\l oski, a result of J. Denef and L. Lipshitz concerning rings with the Weierstrass Division Property and, finally, the General NŽron Desingularization Theorem.
+We give four results that are the most characteristic ones in the story: the classical Artin Approximation Theorem in the analytic case, its generalization by A. P\l oski, a result of J. Denef and L. Lipshitz concerning rings with the Weierstrass Division Property and, finally, the General NŽron Desingularization Theorem.

-\section{The analytic case}
+\subsection{The analytic case}

 In the analytic case the first result is due to Michael Artin in 1968 \cite{Ar68}.
 His result asserts that the set of convergent solutions is dense in the set of formal solutions of a system of implicit analytic equations.
-This result is particularly useful, since if you have some analytic problem that you can express in a system of analytic equations, in order to find solutions of this problem you only need to find formal solutions and this may be done in general by an inductive process.
-Another way to use this result is the following: let us assume that you have some algebraic problem and that you are working over a ring of the form $A:=\k\lb x\rb$, where $x:=(x_1,\cdots,x_n)$ and $\k$ is a characteristic zero field.
-If the problem involves only a countable number of data (which is often the case in this context), since $\C$ is algebraically closed and the transcendence degree of $\Q\lgw \C$ is uncountable, you may assume that you work over $\C\lb x\rb$.
-Using Theorem \ref{Ar68}, you may, in some cases, reduce the problem to $A=\C\{x\}$.
-Then you can use powerful methods of complex analytic geometry to solve the problem.
-This kind of method is used, for instance, in the recent proof of the Nash Conjecture for algebraic surfaces (see Theorem A of \cite{FB} and the crucial use of this theorem in \cite{FB-PP}) or in the proof of the Abhyankar-Jung Theorem given in \cite{P-R}.\\ Let us mention that C. Chevalley had apparently proven this theorem some years before M. Artin but he did not publish it because he did not find applications of it \cite{Ra?}.
+This result is particularly useful, because if we have some analytic problem that we can express in a system of analytic equations, in order to find solutions of this problem we only need to find formal solutions and this may be done in general by an inductive process.
+Another way to use this result is the following: let us assume that we have some algebraic problem and that we are working over a ring of the form $A:=\k\lb x\rb$, where $x:=(x_1,\ldots,x_n)$ and $\k$ is a characteristic zero field.
+If the problem involves only a countable number of data (which is often the case in this context), since $\C$ is algebraically closed and the transcendence degree of $\Q\lgw \C$ is uncountable, we may assume that we work over $\C\lb x\rb$.
+Using Theorem \ref{Ar68}, we may, in some cases, reduce the problem to $A=\C\{x\}$.
+Then we can use powerful methods of complex analytic geometry to solve the problem.
+This kind of method is used, for instance, in the recent proof of the Nash Conjecture for algebraic surfaces (see \cite[Theorem A]{FB} and the crucial use of this theorem in \cite{FB-PP}) or in the proof of the Abhyankar-Jung Theorem given in \cite{P-R}.\\ Let us mention that C. Chevalley had apparently proven this theorem some years before M. Artin but he did not publish it because he did not find applications of it \cite{Ra?}.

-\subsection{Artin's result}
+\subsubsection{Artin's result}